mak-beep/RC_Robot-using-Arduino/README.md

 # RC_Robot-using-Arduino

-This Repository contains the arduino code file (i.e. *.ino) for a RC Robot controlled using Arduino along with an app's apk file to control the robot.
+This Repository contains the arduino code file (i.e. *.ino) for a RC Robot built using Arduino along with an app's apk file to control the robot.

 For this Robot, Components required are:
 1. Arduino